heath446/crc/README.md

 # crc

-CRC-8 Algorithm implemented in X86-64 Assembly
+CRC-8 Algorithm implemented in X86-64 Assembly and C

 ***************************************************************************